Find and fix writing mistakes instantly

 The overlap between pronouns and the list of determiners can be confusing when you’re trying to define determiner.
 A simple trick to determine a word’s function is to try replacing it with a noun.
 If a word is functioning as a determinative, it cannot be replaced by a noun.

 In the following determiner examples, you can replace this with grammar, and the meaning of the sentence remains clear.
 That means it’s a pronoun.

 - This is a riveting subject.

 - Grammar is a riveting subject.

-This serves a determinative function in the following example, and a noun cannot replace it.
+This serves a determinative function in the following example, meaning a noun cannot replace it.

 - This subject is riveting.

-In the following example, my is used as a determinative in the first sentence, as it comes before the noun and cannot function without it.
-In the second sentence, the word mine can replace the phrase my lamb and is operating as a pronoun.
+What is a determiner when it comes to my?
+In the following possessive determiners example, my is used as a determinative in the first sentence, as it comes before the noun and cannot function without it.
+In the second sentence, the word mine can replace the phrase my lamb and is therefore operating as a pronoun.

 - The lamb you’re senselessly targeting is my lamb.